 To ensure that researchers remain compliant with federal regulations, the IRB has developed the below policies:

 Human subjects research is regulated by the federal government through the Department of Health and Human Services’ Office for Human Research Protections.
 The IRB committee consists of faculty members from various Liberty departments and one non-university member.

-The IRB is required to review all research involving human participants to ensure the privacy, confidentiality, and safety of participants.
-The IRB is part of Liberty University’s Research Ethics Office, which is responsible for ensuring that all research conducted by Liberty University faculty, staff, and students are done in accordance with federal regulations and university policy.
+The IRB must review all proposals for research that will involve human participants to ensure the safety and privacy of participants and the confidentiality of the information that will be collected from and about them.
+The IRB is part of Liberty University’s Research Ethics Office, which is responsible for ensuring that all research conducted by Liberty University faculty, staff, and students is done in accordance with federal regulations and university policy.